vmware/terraform-provider-nsxt/website/docs/r/policy_gateway_redistribution_config.html.markdown

 This resource provides a method for the management of a Tier-0 Gateway Route Redistribution config.
 Note that this configuration can be defined only for Active-Standby Tier0 gateway.

 This resource is applicable to NSX Global Manager and NSX Policy Manager.
+This resource is supported with NSX 3.0.0 onwards.

 # Example Usage